 Instructions

-- Stir together the baking powder, baking soda, salt, flour, and oats.
+- Stir the baking powder, baking soda, salt, flour, and oats.
 Slowly mix this into the butter mixture.

 - Gently stir in the chocolate chips and the Reese's mix.
 (I like to keep some of this out and press it into the tops of the dough before baking.)